 - Discover and develop product candidates targeting inflammatory diseases with significant unmet medical need.
 We specialize in designing and developing product candidates that modulate the immune system, with a particular focus on T cells.
 By leveraging our internal expertise and unique insights in therapeutic targeting of the immune system, our goal is to identify highly differentiated, potentially best-in-class product candidates against validated targets as well as potential first-in-class molecules against novel targets.
 We will continue to focus on the discovery and development of product candidates targeting inflammatory diseases with significant unmet medical need and affecting millions of patients worldwide. - Continue development of our three most advanced product candidates.
-We believe CBP-201, CBP-307 and CBP-174 each can provide significant therapeutic benefit to patients suffering from inflammatory disorders, such as AD, IBD, asthma and CRSwNP, and pruritus associated with inflammatory skin diseases.
+We believe CBP-201, CBP-307 and CBP-174 each have the potential to provide significant therapeutic benefit to patients suffering from inflammatory disorders, such as AD, IBD, asthma and CRSwNP, and pruritus associated with inflammatory skin diseases.
 We plan to advance these product candidates into and through clinical trials in the indications currently being investigated.
 In addition, we plan to expand the development of our product candidates into other indications. - Advance our earlier stage programs and continue to invest in R&D to expand and enhance our pipeline.
-We are continuing to expand our pipeline of product candidates by applying our expertise in immunology to select targets, design assays, and execute preclinical drug discovery programs.
-We plan to continue to advance our discovery programs, including CBP-233, a humanized antibody against interleukin-33, into clinical studies for the treatment of allergic inflammation. - Leverage our core strengths in China and the United States and expand our operations globally.
-We are currently headquartered in China with operations in the United States and Australia and clinical development activities in those geographies as well as Europe.
-With respect to our operations in China, we leverage our relationships with clinical research organizations, large patient population and local infrastructure in ways that we believe provide us with a competitive advantage.
-In addition to our core capabilities in China, we plan to leverage our expertise and relationships regarding drug development outside of China.
+We are continuing to expand our pipeline of product candidates by applying our expertise in immunology to select targets, design assays, and execute preclinical drug discovery programs - Leverage our core strengths in the United States and the PRC and expand our operations globally.
+We currently have operations in the United States, the PRC, Australia, Europe, and Hong Kong.
+Globally, we leverage our relationships with clinical research organizations, large patient population and local infrastructure in ways that we believe provide us with a competitive advantage.
+In addition, we plan to leverage our expertise and relationships regarding drug development in the United States and the PRC.
 We currently intend to retain significant commercial rights to our product candidates globally and will consider high-value commercial partnerships in select territories.